traja-team/traja/docs/source/plots.rst

 Making Plots
 ============

-Making plots of trajectories is easy using the `df.traja.plot()` method.
+Making plots of trajectories is easy using the :meth:`~traja.accessor.TrajaAccessor.plot` method.